tastytea/mastodon-cpp/README.md

 The reference can be generated with `build_doc.sh`, if doxygen is installed.
 Or just look in `src/mastodon-cpp.hpp`.
 There is an example in `src/example`.

+## Compiling your project

+After you did a `make install`, a project consisting of one file can be compiled as follows:

+    g++ -std=c++14 -lmastodon-cpp -lboost_system -lssl -lcrypto example.cpp

 ## Error codes

 |      Code | Explanation                   |